-Do you need a purple conditioner too?
+Do you require a purple conditioner too?

 Why doesn’t anyone ever talk about purple conditioner?
 Let’s put a stop to that right here and now.
 Bleached hair is damaged hair.
-If you have lightened hair, you need repair.
+If you have lightened hair, you require repair.
 Our violet conditioner gives you the opportunity to repair your hair while simultaneously locking in the impact of your toning treatment with a high saturation of violet.
 If you are in need of blonde toning + extra hair repair, do a light, quick wash with violet shampoo.
-Be generous with your violet conditioner as a follow up, clipping hair out of the way while you go.
+Be generous with your violet conditioner as a follow-up, clipping hair out of the way while you go.
 Let it do its work for 10 minutes, followed by a thorough rinse.